LutherYTT/-Software-Engineering-Academic-Record-System-Demo/README.md

 YOU SHOULD RUN IT ON LOCAL JUPYTER NOTEBOOK (https://jupyter.org/)

+If you are using other platforms to run the Academic-Registry-Portal.ipynb, you need to install PySimpleGUI==4.60.5 and pandas==1.4.4 by yourself on terminal.

 If you are running this code for the first time, please run the setup code at the beginning of the notebook.
 This includes installing required packages using pip. student-dataset.csv and Academic-Registry-Portal.ipynb should in the same file.